Children and Pet Loss

-When it comes to children and pet loss, being honesty is almost always the best, emotionally healthiest, idea, experts say.
+Many individuals are fortunate to have memories created with a furry (or scaly) companion, when they were children.
+While many of these people grew up, and possibly adopted more pets, they will always have these warm memories of a truly special friend.
+These memories may come as bittersweet, however, as the first pet that one owns is also, most likely, that person's first encounter with true heartbreak.
+Pet loss introduces the concept of death and grief to children.
+When it comes to children and losing a pet, being honesty is almost always the best and most emotionally healthy idea, experts say.
 Children react to the death of a pet in hugely variety ways depending upon the age of the child and the relationship he or she had with the deceased pet.
 But, no matter what the case, child rearing experts advise parents to avoid the natural temptation to soften the emotional blow of pet loss by fabricating a story.

 It is often common, for example, for parents who know their child will be upset over the death of a pet to say the pet simply ran away.
 This sort of story can lead inadvertently to thoughts of abandonment, especially in children younger than about 10 years of age.
 When such a story is coupled with other cases in which a child may be abandoned – by, say a favorite teacher who retires or a friend who moves away or a parent who leaves the home – this sort of news can lead to a psychological state in which a child learns to think of emotional attachments as being nothing more than eventual disappointments.
 This sort of attitude is a breeding ground for cynicism in adolescent years, so most parenting experts highly recommend its avoidance.